Yuan dynasty in Inner Asia

-The Yuan dynasty in Inner Asia was the domination of the Yuan dynasty in Inner Asia in the 13th and the 14th centuries.
-The Borjigin rulers of the Yuan came from the Mongolian steppe, and the Mongols under Kublai Khan established the Yuan dynasty (1271–1368) based in Khanbaliq (modern Beijing).
-The Yuan was a Chinese dynasty that incorporated many aspects of Mongol and Inner Asian political and military institutions.
+The Yuan dynasty (1271–1368) ruled over large territories in Inner Asia in the 13th and the 14th centuries.
+The Borjigin rulers of the Yuan came from the Mongolian steppe, and the Mongols under Kublai Khan established the Yuan dynasty based in Khanbaliq (modern-day Beijing).
+The Yuan was an imperial dynasty of China that incorporated many aspects of Mongol and Han political and military institutions.

-The Yuan directly ruled over parts of modern China, Korea, Mongolia, and Siberia (Russia).
-Specifically, the Yuan extended to Manchuria (modern Northeast China and Outer Manchuria), Mongolia, Siberia, the Tibetan Plateau and parts of Xinjiang.
+The Yuan directly ruled over most of modern-day China, Korea, Mongolia, and parts of Siberia (Russia).
+Specifically, Yuan rule extended to Manchuria (modern-day Northeast China and Outer Manchuria), Mongolia, southern Siberia, the Tibetan Plateau and parts of Xinjiang.
 People from these 'Inner Asian' regions either belonged to the 'Mongol' class, 'Northern Han' class, or 'Semu' class.

 In addition, the Yuan emperors held nominal suzerainty over the three western Mongol khanates (the Golden Horde, the Chagatai Khanate and the Ilkhanate).

 Manchuria

 Manchuria was originally ruled by the Han, Tang, Liao, and Jin dynasties before the emergence of the Mongol Empire in the early 13th century.
 During the Mongol conquest of the Jin dynasty (1211–1234), North China became ruled by Mongols, and Manchuria became part of the Yuan dynasty.

 In 1269, the Yuan founder Kublai Khan set up the Liaoyang province (遼陽行省) which extended to the Korean Peninsula.
 In 1286, it became a Xuanweisi (宣慰司).
 In 1287, the Liaoyang province was established again, and lasted until the end of the Yuan dynasty.

 According to Yuanshi, the official history of the Yuan dynasty, the Mongols militarily invaded Sakhalin island and subdued the Guwei (骨嵬) there.
 By 1308, all inhabitants of Sakhalin had submitted to the Yuan dynasty.
 After the overthrow of the Yuan dynasty by the Ming dynasty in 1368, some Mongols under Naghachu (originally a Yuan official) fled to Northeast Asia, where he became a general of the Northern Yuan dynasty.
 The Ming then conquered and annexed Manchuria after the Ming military campaign against Naghachu in 1387.